 In its preparedness efforts, the HANAHAN FIRE DEPARTMENT is happy to provide free smoke alarms to citizens who require them.
 There are no questions asked and no fees – just free smoke alarms!

 Hanahan Fire Department Members will be making visits to residents who sign up for free smoke alarms.
-They will work with families to install up to (2) alarms, provide fire safety tips, and create fire escape plans to ensure families are equipped with the proper resources moving forward.
+They will work with families to install up to (3) alarms, provide fire safety tips, and create fire escape plans to ensure families are equipped with the proper resources moving forward.
 (Commercial businesses will need to purchase their own smoke detectors and Hanahan Fire Department will come install them.)

 Smoke Alarm Installation Tips